 SILVANET MESH GATEWAY

 Dryad's LoRaWAN mesh network allows early wildfire detection across vast land areas thanks to distributed LoRaWAN gateways.
-Get in touch to discover more.
+Works with the Silvanet Border Gateway to provide 24/7 wildfire detection.

 The Silvanet Mesh Gateway extends the Silvanet Network to large deployments beyond the reach of the standard single-hop direct connection between sensors and gateways in standard LoRaWAN networks.